Cléopâtre: Performance history

+Rodney Milnes described the opera as "enjoyable, emotionally vigorous Massenet in his grand opera manner", and noted that "by this stage of his career (1912) the composer wasted little time with grand opera trappings - he gets through the plot (including obligatory ballet) in under two hours", while pointing out "the simplicity, the superb word-setting impress the most, as well as the clarity with which he delineates the opposing sound-worlds - sinuous chromaticism for Egypt, near-Elgarian noblesse for Rome".

 Roles

 Synopsis

 The story concerns the ill-fated love of Cléopâtre and Marc-Antoine.
 Marc-Antoine sees Cléopâtre for the first time following the conquering of Egypt and is instantly entranced by her beauty.
 Dismissing his obligations in Rome, Marc-Antoine goes with Cléopâtre, and even after returning to fulfill his promise of marriage to Octavia, he is lured back by lust and jealousy.
 Being told, falsely, that Cléopâtre has been killed, Marc-Antoine falls on his own sword and is then brought to Cléopâtre.
 As she watches him die by her side, she pulls a poisonous snake from a basket of fruit and clutches it to her breast.